ljhurst/sommething/docs/REFACTORING_SUMMARY.md

-# Refactoring Summary - April 26, 2026
+# Hook & Utility Refactoring - April 26, 2026

+> **Note:** This document covers the initial hook/utility refactoring.
+For the follow-up component-level refactoring (April 28, 2026), see [COMPONENT_REFACTORING.md](development/COMPONENT_REFACTORING.md).

 ## Overview

 Completed a comprehensive refactoring to eliminate code duplication, fix type issues, and improve maintainability.
+This phase focused on hooks, utilities, and backend logic.

 ## Changes Made